yarmyarch/Aop-in-js/README.md

  * Applies an set of 'advice' to the target object.
 It applies functions defined in 'aspect' to the target object
  * using specific rules.
 If a function defined in target exists in 'aspect', the advice would be used before (or
  * after regarding to the rules given) the target function.
 If it not exist, the advice would be applied directly
  * as a function of the target.
+If the advice given is the last 'before' or the first 'after' to an non-exsiting
+ * function name, it would be applied with strategy 3 by force so it acts like the default function when it exists.
  *
  * @param {Object} target - Target to which those advices would be applied.
  * @param {Object<String, Function>} aspect - An object containing set of functions that would be used as advices.